Port of Geelong

 The Port of Geelong is located on the shores of Corio Bay at Geelong, Victoria, Australia.
 The port is the sixth-largest in Australia by tonnage.

 Major commodities handled by the port include crude oil and petroleum products, export grain and woodchips, alumina imports, and fertiliser.
-Major port industries include Alcoa's Point Henry smelter, AWB's grain elevator and Viva Energy's Geelong Oil Refinery.
+Major port industries include Graincorp's grain elevator and Viva Energy's Geelong Oil Refinery.

 The Port of Geelong handled $5.6 billion worth of bulk cargo in 2004–05, made up of 12 million tonnes of cargo from 543 ship visits.

 History

 Before the initial settlement of Geelong, a sandbar across the bay from Point Lillias to Point Henry only allowed small ships to enter the inner harbour.
 Larger ships were required to drop anchor in the bay, and their cargo was brought into Geelong on lighters.
 At times it was possible to walk across the bay on the sandbar at low tide.